miscer/treadmill-garbage-collector/report/report.md

 # Evaluation

+My treadmill collector uses Baker's treadmill algorithm to incrementally scan and collect garbage, resulting in a collector that could be used in a system where it is important that allocation takes constant time.

+The collector and its API works correctly, as demonstrated by the unit and stress tests, together with a demonstration of a real-world heap.

+See `analysis.pdf`.

 # Extensions

 Baker's treadmill algorithm, as described in the paper, only collects garbage once there are no free cells left.
 In my implementation the garbage is collected as soon as scanning is finished.

 On its own this does not bring any improvements, but if it were paired with the collector releasing memory held by free cells if they are not needed, it could result in better memory utilisation.
 The memory could be released right after scanning is finished, instead of waiting for all free cells to get allocated as Baker describes it.

+# Conclusion

+I implemented an incremental treadmill garbage collector as described by Baker.
+I showed that it offers constant-time allocation, making it suitable for time-sensitive systems.
+I integrated the collector with Episcopal runtime.
+The collector is fully tested using unit tests and I demonstrated a real-world use case with linked lists.

+This practical was a good exercise in implementing a relatively simple garbage collector.
+While studying the Garbage Collection book I reinforced my knowledge of other garbage collectors as well.